Trigger warning: Trigger warning for graphic descriptions of abuse and sexual scenarios. Reader discretion is advised.

 More established performers (or “porn stars”) sometimes have an agent to call if something goes wrong, or what’s been coined a “boyfriend” or “suitcase pimp” with them on set—an unofficial bodyguard who shadows the performer and carries her customary lingerie-stuffed suitcase.

-However, new performers often book their own work—making them easy targets for predatory directors.
+However, new performers often book their own work, making them easy targets for predatory directors.
 That’s just the position popular performer Carmen Valentina found herself in when her career began twelve years ago.
-She recounts one particular scene from her early days in the industry where what transpired was shockingly different to what she thought she was agreeing to.
+She recounts one particular scene from her early days in the industry in which what transpired was shockingly different from what she thought she was agreeing to.

 “I showed up to set thinking I would only have sex with one man, but I was wrong.
 More men showed up…I was too nervous to say no,” she says.